 Building the city we deserve requires that we dream big and face our challenges head on.
 With 1.1 million new residents expected to be living in our city by 2040, both the opportunities and challenges facing our city will grow.
 Thanks to the SA Tomorrow Plan, a blueprint for our city’s future, city leaders are working to figure out how we can grow responsibly and sustainably.
 The plan also offers an opportunity for us to educate and engage our K-12 students.
 What ideas do they have to help us tackle our future challenges?

 As students pursue the challenge, they will learn science, technology, engineering and math (STEM) content through STEM and STEAM (STEM+Arts) experiences.
 They’ll learn how to critically analyze problems, work with mentors and peers, and communicate findings—all critical skills in the 21st century economy.
-It will be my privilege to award the winning student team the fourth Mayor’s Smart City Cup.
+It will be my privilege to award the winning student team the fifth Mayor’s Smart City Cup.